 Jamie Pacton is a Young Adult and Middle Grade author who grew up minutes away from the National Storytelling Center in the mountains of East Tennessee.
 She has a BA and MA in English Literature, and currently teaches English at the college level.
 While pursuing her dream of being an author, she worked as a waitress, pen salesperson, lab assistant, art museum guard, bookseller, pool attendant, nanny, and lots of other weird jobs in between.
 Her writing has appeared in national and local magazines, and she spent many years blogging for Parents.com.
-Currently, Jamie lives in Wisconsin with her family and a dog named Lego.
-The Life and (Medieval) Times of Kit Sweetly is her YA debut novel and her sophomore novel, Lucky Girl, is forthcoming in Spring 2021.
-She has also published a MG novel, Farfetched, under the pen name Finn Colazo.
-Find Jamie online at www.jamiepacton.com and on Instagram and Twitter @JamiePacton.
+Currently, Jamie lives in Wisconsin with her family.
+Her YA contemporary books include Furious, Lucky Girl, and The Life and (Medieval) Times of Kit Sweetly.
+Her YA fantasy novels include, The Absinthe Underground and The Vermilion Emporium.
+Find Jamie online at www.jamiepacton.com and on Instagram, Twitter, and TikTok @JamiePacton.

 Click the images to download high-resolution versions.